vijilAI/docs/source/dome/tutorials/index.md

 # Tutorials

-The following tutorials showcase how to use Vijil Dome
+The following tutorials showcase how to use Vijil Dome.

 ```{eval-rst}
 .. toctree::